Ex-Trump aide pleads guilty, will cooperate in Russia probe

 He frequently pleaded with U.S. District Court Judge Amy Berman Jackson for leniency in his house arrest to let him attend sporting events with his four children.
 Even on Friday, ahead of his plea, Gates had asked the judge to let him take his children to Boston for spring break so they could "learn about American history in general, and the Revolutionary War in particular."

-Under the terms of the plea, Gates is estimated to face between 57 and 71 months behind bars.
-Prosecutors may seek a shortened sentence depending on his cooperation.

-Gates' decision marks the fifth publicly known guilty plea in the special counsel probe into possible collusion between the Trump campaign and the Kremlin during the 2016 campaign.

-It comes on the heels of the stunning indictment last week that laid out a broad operation of election meddling by Russia, which began in 2014, and employed fake social media accounts and on-the-ground politicking to promote Trump's campaign, disparage Hillary Clinton and sow division and discord widely among the U.S. electorate.
+Gates' plea comes on the heels of last week's stunning indictment that laid out a broad operation of election meddling by Russia.
+It began in 2014, and employed fake social media accounts and on-the-ground politicking to promote Trump's campaign, disparage Hillary Clinton and sow division and discord widely among the U.S. electorate.

 The charges to which Gates is pleading guilty don't involve any conduct connected to the Trump campaign.
 They largely relate to a conspiracy of unregistered lobbying, money laundering and fraud laid out in his indictments.